UpStore

 Set up separate storage zones and bin locations for Halal products with proper segregation workflows.

-📈 Peak Season Planning
+📈 Peak Seasons

 Plan for Ramadan, Chinese New Year, and school holidays — typically 40–60% volume increases.